BEST STARTS FOR KIDS

 3. Be positive.
 Notice any improvement in speech and lay praise on thick whenever they get it right.

 Remember you're trying to help your child have a positive attitude towards speaking and language in general.

 Despite your best efforts however, there will be some children, that continue to have some difficulty with articulation, fluency & confidence.
 These children may benefit from a speech assessment.
 They may even need some intervention via a speech therapy program or home program.

 From my perspective, because language is the foundation for future speaking, reading and writing, I'm inclined to err on the side of caution rather than let a potential language delay or speech disorder persist, until a child enters kindergarten.
 Because at that point children will be learning to read.
 Learning to speak correctly at the same time may make reading much more difficult and they may learn more slowly.

 If in doubt seek professional advice.

 Similarly they may substitute vowels 'e' or 'a' for 'i,' or vice versa.
 If this sounds like your child, I'd discuss this with my doctor to see if it's possible to get a hearing check.
-Low level hearing is the first thing to eliminate, as a possible cause of sound substitution.
+Low level hearing is the first thing to eliminate, as a possible cause of soft sound substitution.

 4. Make sure your child has the opportunity to see your face when you speak whenever possible.
 In addition to encouraging positive social interaction, it allows your child to see how sounds are produced.